qMRLab/VENUS/paper.md

 # Conclusion

-Our results show that vendor-neutral imaging protocols can be implemented effectively on standard clinical MRI systems.
-By significantly decreasing inter-vendor variability, these protocols offer a promising path toward more reproducible qMRI and more consistent outcomes in multicenter clinical research.
+Our findings demonstrate that vendor-neutral imaging protocols are readily deployable on conventional clinical MRI systems.
+Through substantial reduction of inter-vendor variability, these transparent and reproducible measurement frameworks provide a viable pathway toward enhanced qMRI reliability and improved clinical outcomes in multicenter research settings.